The Short Version

 I love business and business books.

 I know it might sound like strange passions but I love ideas and what is possible when you have some space to explore them.

 I served as President of Milwaukee-based specialty retailer 800-CEO-READ where I participated in the launch of hundreds of books into the marketplace.
 I was instrumental in providing for the continued stewardship of ChangeThis, launched the business book giveaway website InBubbleWrap, and started the 800-CEO-READ Business Book Awards.

 I have experimented with new forms of publishing for the last nine years beginning with my first weblog A Penny For… I self-published my first book in 2005 called More Space: Nine Antidotes for Complacency In Business.
 Since then, I have published the ebooks Fixed to Flexible: Four Simple Lessons about Cost, Price, Margin, and The Options Available to The 21st Century Business and Pricing Pictures: Drawings To Help You Make Better Business Decisions, both with more than 10,000 downloads.

 In 2011, I released a project called Every Book Is A Startup: The New Business of Publishing.
 The project was published in a serialized fashion as I wrote it.
 The price started at 99 cents and gradually increased as new material was added while customers were given all updates for free.
 In October 2018, I released a revised edition of Every Book Is A Startup was released with a new table of content of contents and new material.

-I live in Portland, Oregon (and yes Portlandia is reality television), but I spent most of my life growing up and living in Wisconsin.
+I live in Portland, Oregon, but I spent most of my life growing up and living in Wisconsin.
 I am a shareholder in the Green Bay Packers but have largely given up cheese as the fifth food group.

 I have a mechanical engineering from Michigan Tech and a Master’s in Business Administration from Marquette.
 I spent six years working for GE making products ranging from industrial diamond to motor control systems for steel mills to PET scanners.